panagiotamoraiti/panagiotamoraiti.github.io/_portfolio/portfolio-3.md

 ## Jaco Robotic Arm – Pick & Place with Computer Vision 🤖

 **Internship Project @ Athena RC**
-We developed a simulation pipeline for a Kinova Jaco 6‑DOF robotic arm, integrating Unity and ROS with computer vision to perform real-world tasks like **leaf disease detection** and **garbage sorting**.
+We (in collaboration with Giannakopoulou Lamprini) developed a simulation pipeline for a Kinova Jaco 6‑DOF robotic arm, integrating Unity and ROS with computer vision to perform real-world tasks like **leaf disease detection** and **garbage sorting**.

 ---